zz3401-lgtm/intro-to-git-pair/README.md

 3. Create a new **branch**.
 4. Edit `unis.py` and add your UNI as a string in the list, **on the same line**.
 5. Save the file, then **commit** the file.
 Use a meaningful message to your commit message.
+6. **Push** the change to the remote repository.
-6. Open up a **Pull Request** to merge your branch into the `main` branch.
+7. Open up a **Pull Request** to merge your branch into the `main` branch.
-7. Locally, **switch** back to the `main` branch.
+8. Locally, **switch** back to the `main` branch.
-8. Now, review Partner A's **Pull Request** from Step 4 by looking at the code changed.
+9. Now, review Partner A's **Pull Request** from Step 4 by looking at the code changed.
 If it looks correct, **merge** the PR.
-Once merged, you can delete the branch.
+Once merged, delete the branch.
-9. **Pull** the new changes into your local copy.
+10. **Pull** the new changes into your local copy.
-10. **Check out** your branch and **merge** the changes from the `main` branch into your branch, **resolving the merge conflicts** as necessary so that both you and your partners' UNIs are in the list.
+11. **Check out** your branch and **merge** the changes from the `main` branch into your branch, **resolving the merge conflicts** as necessary so that both you and your partners' UNIs are in the list.
 You can read more on what merge conflicts are and how to address them [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts).
-11. **Push** your branch to update your pull request.
+12. **Push** your branch to update your pull request.

 ### Step 6:

 Partner A:

 1. Review Partner B's **Pull Request** by looking at the code changed.
 If it looks correct, **merge** the PR.
-Once merged, you can delete the branch.
+Make sure there are no merge conflicts.
+Once merged, delete the branch.

 ### Step 7: